 In some cases, user-space libraries are the culprits of network latency.
 These may have bugs or use the lowest-level API, BSD Sockets.
 Another common cause of network latency is TCP, a complex protocol that can impact your performance.
 To fix network latency, consider switching to UDP and logging to detect the cause of the problem.
 However, you should only try this if your latency is a persistent problem, so this step might not be possible.

 Internet speed is largely dependent on the amount of latency a network experiences.
 Latency, or “read delay,” measures the time it takes for a packet to travel from the source to the destination.
 It does not include the time it takes to traverse the full distance back to the computer.
-The amount of latency varies depending on the type of internet connection you use, but DSL and cable internet connections have lower latency than satellite.
+The amount of latency varies depending on the type of internet connection you use, but DSL and cable internet connections have low latency network than satellite.

 Latency is a major limiting factor in internet speed.
 Excessive latency reduces throughput and limits effective bandwidth.
 It can be temporary or persistent, depending on the type and source of the delay.
 Although the peak bandwidth of a network connection is always the same, the amount of data flowing through a network depends on the latency and throughput.
 For example, a service with 100 Mbps of throughput can perform significantly worse than one with 20 Mbps.